How to properly water peyote cacti

 3. Young Cacti Stage

 Bonus Tip: Use unglazed clay or terracotta pots with drainage holes.
 These pots are porous, which allows moisture to evaporate more easily, helping prevent overwatering.
-The drainage hole is crucial to ensure excess water doesn’t pool in the bottom of the pot and rot the roots.
+The drainage hole is crucial to ensure excess water doesn’t pool in the bottom of the pot and rot the roots of the cactus.
+Avoid shallow pots and choose deeper ones to accommodate your peyote’s downward-growing taproot.

 4. Mature Cacti Stage

-Once your peyote cacti have matured, they should be repotted into larger clay or terracotta pots to accommodate their growth.
-Keep watering as soon as the soil is completely dry to keep them growing quickly and to encourage flowering.
-It may be tricky to know exactly when the soil is dry, but you can develop a feel for it by monitoring the weight of your pot.
-It will feel heaviest when freshly watered and lightest when completely dry.
+Once your peyote cacti have matured, they should be repotted into larger pots to accommodate their growth.
+Keep watering as soon as the soil is completely dry to keep them growing quickly.

-Bonus Tip: Add pea gravel to the soil at this stage.
+Bonus Tip: Add a handful of pea gravel to the soil at this stage.
 This helps improve drainage and takes up space, encouraging the soil to dry faster, which is beneficial for preventing overwatering.
-Additionally, at this stage, you can start fertilizing at full strength to give your mature peyote the nutrients it needs to thrive.
+Additionally, at this stage, you can start fertilizing at full strength with every watering to give your mature peyote the nutrients it needs to thrive and encourage it to flower

 Conclusion